-- 14. If an appointed panelist cannot ethically or conscientiously hear the assigned dispute, the panelist shall notify the Panel Chairperson of the inability to hear the dispute and the reasons for it.
-The District Chairperson shall select a replacement panelist. - 15.
-Unless the parties otherwise agree, the dispute shall be heard in the district in which the attorney had his or her principal office at the time of rendering the services involved in the fee dispute or as reasonably set by all parties and panelists.
+- 19. If an appointed panelist cannot ethically or conscientiously hear the assigned dispute, the panelist shall notify the Panel Chairperson of their inability to hear the dispute and the reasons for it.
+The District Chairperson or a designee shall select a replacement panelist. - 20.
+Unless the parties otherwise agree, or the Chair of the Committee otherwise determines is appropriate, the dispute shall be heard in the district in which the attorney had his or her principal office at the time of rendering the services involved in the fee dispute or as reasonably set by all parties and panelists. - 21.
+If all three members of a panel are not present at the time set for a hearing, the panelists present may, in their discretion, postpone the hearing or, with the parties' consent, proceed with the hearing with no fewer than two panelists.

-- 16. If all three members of a panel are not present at the time set for a hearing, the panelists present may, in their discretion, postpone the hearing or, with the parties' consent, proceed with the hearing with no fewer than two panelists. - 17.
-If a member of a three-member panel dies or becomes unable to serve while the matter is pending hearing or decision and award, the proceeding shall then be assigned to a new panel for rehearing unless the parties consent to proceed to hearing or decision with one or both of the remaining panelists. - 18.
+- 22. If a member of a three-member panel dies or becomes unable to serve while the matter is pending hearing or decision and award, the proceeding shall then be assigned to a new panel for rehearing unless the parties consent to proceed to hearing or decision with one or both of the remaining panelists. - 23.
 A party may waive the right to an oral hearing and submit the party's position in writing, together with exhibits, for the panel's decision on that basis.
 The arbitrators may, if they deem it desirable after submission in writing, require oral testimony of any party or witness after notice to all parties.